-Carlton Square is a slim, key-shaped pocket north of downtown Livermore, boxed in by East Stanley Boulevard to the north and El Caminito to the east.
-A single entrance funnels drivers onto quiet interior streets like Anna Maria, Alice, Elvira and Albert, all lined with late-1960s ranch and split-level homes on level lots.
-Curb appeal ranges from fresh drought-tolerant landscapes and new paint to original brick trim and well-used driveways, but a canopy of mature pistache and liquidambar trees ties the blocks together.
-Pleasure Island Park sits on the western edge and works as the neighborhood’s shared green for playground time, dog walks and evening soccer.
-Cyclists can reach the Arroyo Mocho trail one block north, and a two-minute hop onto East Stanley puts groceries, coffee and downtown restaurants five minutes away by car.
-Life inside feels calm and kid-friendly, yet buyers should weigh two trade-offs.
-Traffic on East Stanley brings a steady hum to homes along the northern fence, and the pocket lacks its own retail, so nearly every errand means driving.
-Still, interior blocks stay quiet, property upkeep is trending upward with remodels, and sale prices are pushing toward the low-to-mid one-million range.
+Carlton Square is a slim, key-shaped pocket north of downtown Livermore, boxed in by East Stanley Boulevard on the north and El Caminito on the east.
+A single entrance funnels traffic onto quiet interior streets like Anna Maria, Alice, Elvira, and Albert, all lined with Hoffman-built ranch and split-level homes from the mid-to-late 1960s on flat lots.
+Curb appeal runs the full range, from fresh drought-tolerant front yards and new paint to original brick trim and well-used driveways, but a canopy of mature pistache and liquidambar ties the blocks together.
+Pleasure Island Park sits on the western edge and does the work of a neighborhood backyard: playground, dog walks, evening soccer.
+The Arroyo Mocho trail is a block north, and a quick hop onto East Stanley puts groceries, coffee, and the downtown restaurant scene about five minutes away by car.
+The interior is calm, but weigh two things before you fall for it.
+East Stanley hums along the northern fence line, and the pocket has no retail of its own, so essentially every errand is a drive.
+The upside: the blocks stay quiet, remodels are steadily lifting the housing stock, and you are buying a genuinely close-in spot without a downtown price tag.

 | School Name | Type | Grades | Houseberry School Score |